mixmi-git/mixmi-profile-mvp-snapshot/CLEANUP.md

 This document outlines the step-by-step approach for cleaning up and refactoring the codebase to improve maintainability, performance, and code quality.
 Each step should be tested thoroughly, backed up to a new branch, and pushed to GitHub before proceeding to the next step.

-## General Guidelines
+## ⚠️ CRITICAL GUIDELINES

+1. **The `/integrated` route MUST be preserved** - This is the only working implementation
+2. Any component referenced by the `/integrated` route must not be removed or modified without careful testing
-1. Make incremental changes - one small change at a time
+3. Make incremental changes - one small change at a time
-2. Test thoroughly after each change
+4. Test thoroughly after each change
-3. Commit and push to GitHub after each successful change
+5. Commit and push to GitHub after each successful change
-4. Create a new branch for major cleanup phases
+6. Create a new branch for major cleanup phases
-5. Keep debug logs during initial cleanup, remove them later
+7. Keep debug logs during initial cleanup, remove them later

-6. Focus on the `/integrated` route and its components, as this is the current production code
+## Testing Requirements After EVERY Change

+1. **Verify the application loads correctly** at `/integrated`
+2. **Test authentication** - connect wallet functionality works
+3. **Test edit mode** - can toggle between view and edit modes
+4. **Test each section editor** - all modals open and save correctly:
+   - Personal Info editor
+   - Spotlight editor
+   - Media editor
+   - Shop editor
+   - Sticker editor
+5. **Test data persistence** - refresh the page and verify data is preserved
+6. **Test responsive behavior** - verify layout on mobile and desktop sizes

+## Backup Strategy

+- Create a new branch for each cleanup task: `cleanup-task-1-remove-XYZ`, etc.
+- Create checkpoints with `git commit` after each significant change
+- Push to GitHub after each successful test with `git push`
+- Never proceed to the next task without verifying current changes work correctly
+- If something breaks, revert to the last working commit

 ## Phase 1: Identify and Remove Unused Files

 1. **Identify Unused Routes and Pages**
+   - **PRESERVE** the `/integrated` route and all its dependencies
-   - Analyze routes other than `/integrated`
+   - Analyze other routes and pages
    - List files that are not being used
    - Backup to a new branch
-   - Remove unused route files
+   - Remove unused route files one at a time, testing after each removal

 2. **Identify Unused Components**
    - Check for multiple implementations of similar components
-   - Determine which versions are currently in use
+   - Determine which versions are currently in use by the `/integrated` route
    - List components that are not being referenced
    - Backup to a new branch
-   - Remove unused component files
+   - Remove unused component files one at a time, testing after each removal

 3. **Identify Unused Utilities and Helpers**
    - Check for duplicate utility functions